 No doubt about it, the thought of developing a blood clot is scary.
-However, preventing blood clots is essential for everyone, whether you’re healthy or dealing with some type of medical condition, post-surgical recovery and rehabilitation, or aging processes.
+However, preventing blood clots is essential for everyone, whether you’re healthy or dealing with some type of medical condition, post-surgical recovery, rehabilitation, or aging processes.

 Most blood clots are caused by immobility and/or sluggish blood flow caused by any number of different scenarios: bed rest, a sedentary lifestyle, inactivity for long periods of time, and contributing medical conditions such as cardiovascular issues or diabetes.

 Take a number of proactive steps to prevent blood clots at any age.
 If you feel you’re at risk for blood clot development, consult with your physician.
 Don’t attempt to self-diagnose.
 That being said, be aware of your body.
 Changing a few lifestyle habits can decrease your risk of developing a blood clot.
 For example:

 - Hydrate!
 Drinking adequate amounts of water on a daily basis keeps the blood from growing thick or sluggish inside blood vessel walls and improves circulation.